SergiiBurgazlieiev/debate-app/README.md

 4. Next we should import this component to our `layout.tsx` file and wrap its children with `<Providers>{children}</Providers>` component.

-## Prisma Client WireUp - sqlite provider
+## Prisma Client WireUp - sqlite provider.

 1. Execute the following command in your terminal from the root folder: